ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     The size of the returned key is always the bit-size of the shared secret, rounded up to a whole number of bytes.

-    This key can be used as input to a key derivation operation using `psa_key_derivation_input_key()`.
+    This key can be used as input to a key-derivation operation using `psa_key_derivation_input_key()`.

     .. warning::
         The shared secret resulting from a key-agreement algorithm such as finite-field Diffie-Hellman or elliptic curve Diffie-Hellman has biases.
 This makes it unsuitable for use as key material, for example, as an AES key.
-Instead, it is recommended that a key derivation algorithm is applied to the result, to derive unbiased cryptographic keys.
+Instead, it is recommended that a key-derivation algorithm is applied to the result, to derive unbiased cryptographic keys.

 .. function:: psa_raw_key_agreement